PowerDNS-Admin/PowerDNS-Admin/docs/oauth.md

 * Logout URL fallback, <oidc_provider_link>/logout.
 This is optional when the provider metadata publishes `end_session_endpoint`.

-PowerDNS-Admin implements
+PowerDNS-Admin uses Authlib to implement
 [OpenID Connect RP-Initiated Logout 1.0](https://openid.net/specs/openid-connect-rpinitiated-1_0.html).
-At logout it prefers the discovered `end_session_endpoint`, sends the login ID token as `id_token_hint`, identifies the configured client with `client_id`, and sends the registered login URL as `post_logout_redirect_uri`.
+At logout it prefers the discovered `end_session_endpoint`, sends the login ID token as `id_token_hint`, identifies the configured client with `client_id`, and sends `/oidc/logged-out` as `post_logout_redirect_uri`.
+Authlib generates, stores, validates, and consumes the logout `state` around that callback.
 If discovery does not publish a logout endpoint, the configured Logout URL fallback is used.
 If neither is available, only the local PowerDNS-Admin session is ended.
-Register the PowerDNS-Admin login URL as an allowed post-logout redirect URI at the provider.
+Register the externally visible PowerDNS-Admin `/oidc/logged-out` URL as an allowed post-logout redirect URI at the provider.

 * Username, This will be the claim that will be used as the username.
 (Usually preferred_username)
 * First Name, This will be the firstname of the user.
 (Usually given_name)